How to Source Wholesale Golf Apparel from China

 • Size set approval, grading rules, and tolerance targets across the full size curve

-• Liner behavior (ride-up, show-through, “liner show” issues)
+• Liner behavior (ride-up, show-through, liner visibility)

 • Pocket engineering (phone pocket stability and distortion under load)